elshamamokoena/elshamamokoena/README.md

 Hello!
 My name is Elshama Mokoena,

-I am from the University of Johannesburg pursuing Bsc Computer Science & Informatics.
 I have a huge interest in web technologies and cloud application development.

 ### Flagship Project